imhbm/masterinprompting/README.md

 # master in prompting
-here you can find prompting technique using python.
+here you can find prompting technique using python. test